American International Pictures: Merger with Filmways

 By the late 1970s, filmmaking costs continued to rise, AIP's tactic of moving into bigger budgeted quality pictures was not paying off at the box office, and Arkoff began to think of merging the company.
-"We've been the Woolworths of the movie business but Woolworths is being out priced", said Arkoff.
+"We've been the Woolworths of the movie business, but Woolworths is being out priced", said Arkoff.
 Talks began with Filmways, Incorporated.
 Negotiations stalled for a while, but resumed a number of months later.
-In 1979, AIP was sold to Filmways for $30 million and became a subsidiary production unit thereof, renamed Filmways Pictures in 1980.
+In 1979, prompted by the failure of Meteor at the box office.
+AIP was sold to Filmways for $30 million and became a subsidiary production unit thereof, renamed Filmways Pictures in 1980.

 Arkoff was unhappy with the direction of the company and resigned to set up his own production company, receiving a pay out worth $1.4 million.

 AIP-TV was absorbed as the wholly owned program syndication arm of Filmways Television.
 Filmways was later bought by Orion Pictures Company in 1982 and Filmways was later renamed Orion Pictures Corporation, but retained the distribution arm.
 This allowed Orion to establish its own distribution, after utilizing Warner Bros. for distribution.
 Warner Bros. still has distribution rights to Orion films which were originally distributed by this company.
-Today, a majority of the AIP library is owned by Metro-Goldwyn-Mayer's subsidiary Orion Pictures Corporation.
-The American International name is still a registered trademark owned by MGM's Orion Pictures unit.
+Today, a majority of the AIP library is owned by Amazon MGM Studios (via Orion Pictures).
+The American International name is still a registered trademark owned by Amazon MGM Studios' Orion Pictures unit.

 Relaunch

 On October 7, 2020, it was announced that Metro-Goldwyn-Mayer relaunched AIP as a label for films that the studio will acquire for digital and limited theatrical releases.
-A founder of Open Road Films, Eric Hohl, was accepted as an executive of the studio, after he was reinstated by MGM in 2017.
 MGM will oversee AIP's new films across all streaming platforms and the theatrical releases of them will be handled by its joint distribution venture United Artists Releasing.
 The first film from the relaunched AIP was Breaking News in Yuba County, directed by Tate Taylor and starring Allison Janney, which was released on February 12, 2021.

 On May 17, 2021, technology company Amazon entered negotiations to acquire MGM and even made a bid for about $9 billion.
 The negotiations are made with Anchorage Capital Kevin Ulrich.
 On May 26, 2021, it was officially announced that MGM will be acquired by Amazon for $8.45 billion, subject to regulatory approvals and other routine closing conditions; with the studio continuing to operate as a label under the new parent company, which includes AIP and its titles.
 The merger was finalized on March 17, 2022.
+On March 4, 2023, Amazon shut down UAR's operations and folded them into MGM.
+In May 2023, Amazon Studios created Amazon MGM Studios Distribution, an international film and television distribution unit for both MGM and Amazon projects, which will include new projects and acquisitions from AIP.